What is an Escrow Agreement?

 #5 – Gambling

-Since gambling is a game based on the contingent future event.
-Such agreements are mostly used in these transactions where a disinterested person becomes a stakeholder to hold the money until the event takes place and distribute the money accordingly.
+Since gambling is a game based on the contingent future event, such agreements are mostly used in these transactions where a disinterested person becomes a stakeholder to hold the money until the event takes place and distribute the funds accordingly.

 #6 – Securities Industries